expo/expo/docs/pages/classic/building-standalone-apps.md

 <Terminal cmd={['$ expo build:android -t app-bundle']} />

-When building abb, you have to make sure the [Google Play App Signing](/app-signing/app-credentials) is enabled for your project.
+When building an aab, make sure [Google Play App Signing](/app-signing/app-credentials) is enabled for your project.
 You can read more about it in the [Android documentation](https://developer.android.com/guide/app-bundle).

 #### Generating keystore